What is Sclerotherapy?

 What Are Spider Veins?

 When we’re young, our muscles and other tissues surrounding the veins help push the blood upward.
 But as we age, these tissues weaken, as do the vein walls.
 This allows the blood to sometimes pool in the vein, rather than running cleanly through.
 This makes the vein larger and it can be seen through the surface of the skin.
-These veins are known as “spider veins”, named after the way they appear to spread out like a web.
+These veins are known as “spider veins”, named after the way the appear to spread out like a web.

 Even though they form beneath the skin, the dark color of spider veins makes them visible on the skin surface.
 Their formation is in most cases a result of aging.
-Veins return deoxygenated blood to the heart, and in the legs, they are pushing blood against gravity the entire way.
+Veins return de-oxygenated blood to the heart, and in the legs they are pushing blood against gravity the entire way.

 What Causes Spider Veins?